nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - How Microsoft changed their messaging about Linux over time, from "its cancerous" to "it's great!"
 - Just how popular Linux on Azure is, not just as an IaaS VM, but mostly as PaaS applications, services, and containers.

+Knocked out an example 'favicon' file for LBJS.
+Was a good exercise in using creativity, Paint.net for image editing, documentation, and code management using git.

 ## Thursday 9-Feb-2023